 One instance when the pupil size changes as mentioned earlier is due to the level of light.
 In brighter surroundings, the pupil will constrict.
 In dimmer settings, the pupil will enlarge.
 The eye only takes in as much light as needed to see clearly.
 In different emotional states, the pupil is also affected.
 An article published in Scientific America explains how cognitive difficulty too affects the pupil.

 “When he instructed subjects to remember and recite a series of seven digits, their pupils grew steadily as the numbers were presented one by one and shrunk steadily as they unloaded the digits from memory.”

 The emotional, mental, and physiological state of one’s mind can all influence the size of our pupils.
 Perhaps our eyes are really the windows to our souls!

 How & Why Are Eyes Dilated By Your Eye Doctor?

 The effects of dilation usually wear off after about 3-4 hours.
-Those who have darker colored eyes will see the effects subside quicker than those with lighter color eyes.
-This is because darker colored eyes absorb less of the medication.
+Those who have darker-coloured eyes will see the effects subside quicker than those with lighter colour eyes.
+This is because darker coloured eyes absorb less of the medication.